d-eisen/portfolio/content/worldwater.md

 ## Wireframing
 Based on my sketches I developed a low fidelity wireframe.
 Here is the screen flow from the landing page to making an individual donation.

+Here is the screen flow from the landing page menu to challenging others to give a total of $200 via Venmo request.

+Here is the screen flow from the landing page menu to challenging others to give a total of $100 via Facebook post.

 ![Wire Frame 1](/worldwater/img/LandingPgToDonate.png "Wire Frame: Landing Page to Login 1")